The Center Conjecture for thick spherical buildings: The Center Conjecture

 The hemisphere $h$ is the intersection of a {\em wall} and a {\em root} in a building of type $D_7$ with Dynkin diagram \hpic{ }.
 Recall the description of hemispheres of codimension 1 in Section~\ref{sec:Dncoxeter}.
 If $S$ is of type 757, then $h$ is centered at a 7-vertex $\alpha$ and $\Si_\alpha h$ is a wall of type 5.
 In particular $\Si_\alpha h$ contains a pair of antipodal 8-vertices.
 If $S$ is of type $\pithird$, then $h$ is centered at point contained in the interior of an edge of type $86$.
 In particular, the 8-vertex of this edge is contained in $h$.
 In both cases $h$ contains an 8-vertex $\eta$ in its interior (notice that this is not true for a hemisphere bounded by a singular 4-sphere of type 787).
 It is clear that $d(\eta,\ora{xy})=\pihalf$ and the segment is of type 878.
 The midpoint $\zeta:=m(\eta,\ora{xy})$ is also in the interior of $h$, and in particular, $\Si_\zeta\Si_x K$ contains a wall of type 5, that is, a wall containing a pair of antipodal 8-vertices.

 \parpic{ } Let $w\in K$ be the 8-vertex in $K$ adjacent to $x$ with $\eta=\ora{xw}$.
 Then if we consider the spherical triangle $CH(x,y,w)$, we see that $\zeta$ is extendable to a segment of type 276 in $K$.
 Therefore we find 7-vertices in $K$, whose links in $K$ contain a wall of type 1.
 A contradiction to Lemma~\ref{lem:5sph7pt}.
+This finishes te proof that the 8-vertices in $S\subset \Si_x K$ are not $\pihalf$-extendable.

-So the 8-vertices in $S\subset \Si_x K$ are not $\pihalf$-extendable.
-In particular, $x$ is a $2A$-vertex.
+We prove now that $x$ is a $2A$-vertex.
 Otherwise we find an antipode $\wht x\in K$ of $x$ and a segment connecting $x$ and $\wht x$ with initial direction an 8-vertex in $S$ is of type 28282.
 It follows that the 8-vertices in $S$ are $\3piquart$-extendable.
 A contradiction.